jcftang/ansible-opennebula/README.md

-# Sample playbook for Deploying OpenNebula
+# Deploying OpenNebula

-Needed to be able to quickly produce and repeat an install of open nebula.
+Needed to be able to quickly produce and repeat an install of OpenNebula.

 ## Requirements